brockboland/Homebrew/11-ESB/README.md

 * Actual recipe used, due to availability:
   * Replace 0.5 lb Crystal 15 with 0.25 lb each Caramel 10 and 20
   * Replace all hops with Fuggles
-* Mash with xx qts
+* Mash with 18 qts
-* Mashout: added xx qts at xx F to raise to xx F for 10 minutes
-* Batch sparged with xx more quarts
+* Sparge was sort of batch, sort of fly (I was winging it)
-* Boil volume: about xx gallons
+* Boil volume: about 7.5 gallons
+* Forgot to add Irish Moss (oh well, it'll still be beer)

-OG: xxx
+* OG: 1.064
+* Just over 5 gal into the fermenter

 ## Bottling day
 * FG: xxx